ahamid-ha/cc2emu/README.md

 ### Compile
 ```
+mkdir -p build
+cd build
+cmake ..
 make
 ```
 If the build was successful a single binary file will be generate build/cc2emu.

-It was tested only under Linux.
+It was tested under Linux and windows.

 ## Run
 The emulator can be started by executing the following binary:
 ```
-./build/cc2emu
+./cc2emu
 ```
 Currently it doesn't support any command line arguments.
 By default it will try to load the ROM files from the following paths: